asreview/asreview/docs/source/quicktour.rst

 Start Reviewing
 ------------
-As soon as the machine learning model has comnverged, the software presents you with the publication of which ASReview is most confident that it should be included in your systematic review.
-You are asked to provide a label: should the publication be included or excluded from your systematic review?
+As soon as the machine learning model has converged, the software presents you with the publication of which the machine learning model  is most confident that it should be included in your systematic review.
+You are asked to provide a label: relevant or irrelevant for your systematic search?

 While you review the publications that the software presents you with, the software continuously improves its understanding of your decisions,